JackBilbo/lxn/README.md

 Basic Features:

 All Information is organized in „pages“ (horizontally) and „sub-pages“ (vertically).
-Pages can be changed by „click and drag“ with the mouse or - more comfortably - through keybinding „transponder(100)“ for horizontal and transponder (1) for vertical scrolling.
+Pages can be changed by „click and drag“ with the mouse or - more comfortably - through keybinding „transponder(100)“ for horizontal and transponder (1) for vertical scrolling. transponder(10) is used for map zoom.

-Currently there are five main pages: „APT“ for navigation to the selected Airport, „WPT“ for navigating a task/flightplan, „TASK“ for the current state of the task, "Kinetic Assitant" for launching throug KA and „CONFIG“, which is currently only used to switch units between metric and imperial and for a read-only view of weight & balance.
+Currently there are five main pages: „APT“ for navigation to the selected Airport, „WPT“ for navigating a task/flightplan, „TASK“ for the current state of the task, "Kinetic Assitant" for launching through KA and „CONFIG“, which is currently only used to switch units between metric and imperial and for a read-only demo-view of weight & balance.

 „APT“ Page automatically selects the nearest Airport as target.
 On the second subpage „below“ Airport overview there is a list of close airports where you can click any airport to select it for navigation.
 Rather experimental feature, as there isn't much documentation on the needed Jacascript features.